Vitali Klitschko vs. Corrie Sanders: Background

 After his TKO loss to Lennox Lewis in June 2003 Vitali Klitschko first sort out an immediate rematch, however after some initial interest Lewis ultimately declined, deciding not to fight for the rest of 2003.
 As a result, Klitschko faced Kirk Johnson in a WBC Heavyweight Title Eliminator stopping him in 2 rounds making him Lewis's mandatory contender.

-In January 2004 Lewis announced his retirement from boxing leaving the WBC belt vacant.
+In January 2004, Lewis announced his retirement from boxing leaving the WBC belt vacant.

 Corrie Sanders caused the Upset of the Year in 2003 when he knocked out Vitali's younger brother Klitschko to win the WBO belt.
 After vacating the belt he agreed to face Vitali for the now vacant WBC title.

 Going into the fight Vitali Klitschko was ranked as the best Heavyweight in the world by Ring magazine (Corrie Sanders was 3rd).

 The fight

-The fight proved to be slugfest with Sanders landing some big left hands on Vitali, but the bigger man was throwing and landing more punches.
+The fight proved to be a slugfest with Sanders landing some big left hands on Vitali, but the bigger man was throwing and landing more punches.

-By the eighth round Sanders was bleeding and looking worn out, he managed a last flurry which briefly troubled Klitschko, before a straight right halted the attack.
+By the eighth round, Sanders was bleeding and looking worn out.
+He managed a last flurry which briefly troubled Klitschko before a straight right halted the attack.
 Referee John Schorle stepped in towards the end of round after Sanders took a string of 20 unanswered punches giving Klitschko a TKO victory.